 Tools for Dry Fire Training

 Dummy rounds are inert cartridges.
 They do not have powder, primers or projectiles, so they cannot fire.
 They come in a variety of colors, materials and calibers.
 Use dummy rounds (snap caps) for your dry-fire practice.
 Although most modern handguns are not damaged by dry-firing an empty gun, the use of snap caps is good practice and allows you to practice your skills with all of the necessary components.
-Saf-T-Trainer is my favorite kind of dummy rounds for use in dry-fire practice.
-The Saf-T-Trainer rounds are plastic rounds colored a bright orange.
+Snap-Cap Trainers are my favorite kind of dummy rounds for use in dry-fire practice.
+Snap Caps are inert aluminum rounds made to last a long time.
 Not only will they not fire, they also provide a very clear difference from live ammo.

 Laser training pistols are another great tool.
 Safe, effective, and innovative, the Shot Indicating Resetting Trigger (SIRT) Training Pistol was developed by shooters for shooters, to complement, not replace, live fire training.
 It is a training pistol with the look, feel and approximate weight a real firearm provides enhanced dry-fire practice.
 The Shot Indicating Resetting Trigger (SIRT) system assists shooters in developing proper grip and trigger control without spending money on ammunition.
 The auto-resetting trigger activates two lasers – one when pressure is applied to the trigger and the other displays “shot” placement.
 Features standard sights and a functional magazine release that enables users to practice reloads using the included weighted training magazine.

 DRY-FIRE CAN BE DANGEROUS